Last updated: 25 October, 2024 @ 08:27

 Mussels recipes

 Let’s start with a classic – moules mariniere.
-Keith Floyd’s version here is the one I stick to.
-No cream for me.
-The clip comes from Floyd on Fish.
+Keith Floyd’s version here is the one we tick to.
+No cream for us.
+The clip comes from the television series Floyd on Fish.
 We’ve reviewed the book, or you might be lucky and get a copy at Amazon.

-Alternatively, open the pages of any pretty much any seafood cookbook and you’ll find a recipe using mussels.
+Alternatively, open the pages of any pretty much any seafood cookbook and you’ll find a recipe using mussels – and most of them very simple, and very delicious.

 Seasonality